Codurrr11/Codurrr11/README.md

 # Codurrr

-PHP & JavaScript developer from Rajasthan, India.
+PHP and JavaScript developer from Rajasthan, India.
-Working at **Shineing Digital LLP** — building stuff that actually runs businesses, not just looks good in screenshots.

----
+Doing real work at Shineing Digital LLP — not the "look at my todo app" kind.

 **Stack**

-PHP · MySQL · JavaScript · HTML · CSS · Bootstrap · GSAP · PDO · Git
+PHP · MySQL · JavaScript · Bootstrap · GSAP · PDO · Git

----

 **What I build**
-School ERPs, stock management systems, microfinance tools, admin panels, CRMs — yeah, the boring-sounding stuff that keeps real operations running.
-Role-based access, clean data flows, proper session handling.
-No bloat, no unnecessary packages.

----

-**How I work**
-Vanilla PHP and JS, handled properly.
-If a framework isn't earning its place, it's not coming in.
-XAMPP locally, Git for everything.
-Shh, no — jQuery is not on the list.

----
+ERPs, CRMs, admin panels, stock systems, school management platforms, microfinance tools.
+Yeah, the unglamorous stuff — but it handles real users and real money, so it has to actually work.

+No unnecessary packages.
+No framework just because Twitter said so.
+Vanilla PHP and JS, written properly, gets the job done for 90% of what the web needs.
+The other 10% can earn its complexity.

 **Portfolio**

 [codurrr.in](https://codurrr.in)